TRIUMF-MDS-Capstone2023/project/docs/final/report/data-science-methods/neural-networks/mlp.md

 ## Why did we choose this model

 A multilayer perceptron (MLP) is a classic fully connected feedforward neural network.
 In our project for the regression problem, by designing appropriate number of hidden layers and incorporating a non-linear activation function, the model is expected to capture more complex linear and non-linear relationships between input features (regressors) and the target in the training dataset, and output predictions for the unseen testing dataset.
-MLP is easy to implement in the PyTorch framework.
+MLP is easy to implement in the PyTorch {cite}`pytorch` framework.
 It provides us with the extensive flexibility to custom design deep learning structures, define particular loss functions, or add more functionalities to our modeling.
 For example, we have also implemented a quantile regression based on the MLP architecture.

 ## Features and model structure